LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Predicate directives and clauses can be encapsulated inside objects and categories.
 Protocols can only contain predicate directives.
-From the point-of-view of a traditional imperative object-oriented language, predicates allows both object state and object behavior to be represented.
+From the point-of-view of a traditional imperative object-oriented language, predicates allow both object state and object behavior to be represented.
 Mutable object state can be represented using dynamic object predicates but should only be used when strictly necessary as it breaks declarative semantics.